The-I-In-Team/pokeunder/README.md

 ## Gameplay

-The overworld sections of Pokémon Underground plays like Pokémon Emerald.
-Press A to interact, press B to run, use the Directional Pad to move around, and press START to pause.
+The overworld sections of Pokémon Underground play like Pokémon Emerald, and thus won't be delved into.

 There are two stat systems in this game.
 Pokémon stats and trainer stats.
 Pokémon stats can be seen just like in other Pokémon games, from the POKéMON menu.
 Trainer stats can be viewed by looking at your trainer card.
 (The option in the pause menu that says your filename).
 These stats are entirely disconnected.